adamwan-nexplore/guidebook-nxp-hk/how-we-develop/chatops.md

 - channels in the team `DataDog Monitor`
   > Please ask your engineering lead for the access to those channels / Teams

-- Check [here](https://docs.datadoghq.com/integrations/microsoft_teams "https://docs.datadoghq.com/integrations/microsoft_teams") for the integration guide
+- Check [Integration with Microsoft Teams](https://docs.datadoghq.com/integrations/microsoft_teams "https://docs.datadoghq.com/integrations/microsoft_teams") for the integration guide

 #### DataDog - Setup <!-- omit in toc -->